When you think Divorce…?

 Whatever value, be it positive or negative, that we attribute to each of these words our thoughts will wander to both sides of the spectrum.
-We find things which draw us away from wanting to be involved (such as having children or owning a home), to thinking about ideas which draw us in to participate.
-Experience and perspective, even the seeking the trusted advice of another, helps us understand more about ourselves alone and as part of a family and community.
+We find things that draw us away from wanting to be involved (such as having children or owning a home), to thinking about ideas that draw us in to participate.
+Experience and perspective, even seeking the trusted advice of another, help us understand more about ourselves alone and as part of a family and community.

 What comes up when you think about the word trust?

 Broken, together, spirit, reliance, confidence, hope, fearless, future, commitment?

 Shared goals and meanings attributed to different words: are you in the same space?
 Checking in with each other keeps the foundation of trust on track.
 When something feels awry, being comfortable to express doubt and ask questions is important.
 That includes being able to rely on the skills and abilities of a partner to help work out solutions.

 When words lose their appeal